mitchnwk/sortify/README.md

 # sortify

 Using a provided input path, sortify detects duplicated pictures and moved duplicated pics to a trash folder.
-Remaining files are then renamed according to their EXIF date tag.
+Remaining files are then:
+* renamed according to their EXIF date tag
+* and stored in directories built using picture's month and year

 Usage: